-This cake was inspired by a brand of cream of coconut I just discovered called Coco Real.
-Unlike the canned cream of coconut I usually buy, Coco Real comes in a 21 ounce squeeze bottle and cost less than $3.00.
-The convenience of being able to use small amounts plus the price reeled me in, and I’ve been experimenting with it for the past week.
+Cocoa Real Coconut Cake gets its name from a brand of cream of coconut I just discovered called Coco Real.
+Unlike Coco Lopes, Coco Real comes in a 21 ounce squeeze bottle.
+The convenience of being able to use small amounts is great, and I’ve been experimenting with it for the past week.
 So far, I really love how it works in cake and have made a couple of different recipes.

 As for the new cream of coconut, I’m still looking for ways to use it.
 If you have any ideas, let me know.